From age 15, the fast track to a license

 Does AAC allow you to get your license earlier?

 Yes.
 With AAC you can sit the practical exam from age 17½ (vs 18 via the standard route).
 If you pass, you get your full license at 18 with several months of driving experience already logged.
+The exam slot is allocated via the RdvPermis platform or by your driving school.

 Get your quote for Accompanied Driving (AAC)